nitiksh/kinoflux-minimal-video-editor/ReadMe.md

 ## 🛡️ Privacy & Safety

 **Your Media Stays Yours.**
-KinoFlux runs 100% locally on your machine.
+KinoFlux Editor runs 100% locally on your machine.
 It does **not** track your editing habits, upload your files to the cloud, or require an internet connection to function.

 ---